pavan12395/ShortLink/README.md

 # ShortLink Application

 ShortLink is a URL shortening application similar to TinyURL.
-It allows users to create shortened links for long URLs, making them easier to share and remember.
+It allows users to create shortened links for Uploaded files, making them easier to share and remember.
 This project consists of a front-end implemented using React and a back-end using NodeJS and MongoDB as the database.
 The communication between the front-end and back-end is done via HTTP protocol.

 ## Features

 - User Authentication: The server uses JWT (JSON Web Tokens) for user authentication and authorization.
 Users can sign up and log in to the application.
 - Password Encryption: The server encrypts user passwords using the bcrypt library, ensuring secure storage of user credentials.
-- URL Shortening: The application provides a route for shortening long URLs.
-Users can input a long URL, and the server will generate a shortened URL that redirects to the original long URL.
+- URL Shortening: The application provides a route for retrieving the Uploaded files.
+Users can input a file, and the server will generate a shortened URL that redirects to the original file.
 - File Upload: The server includes functionality for uploading files.
 Files are associated with the user who uploaded them and are stored in the `/uploads` directory of the Node application.
 - File Deletion: Users can delete files they have uploaded using the provided route.
 - File Serving: The server serves files to users.
 By accessing the appropriate route, users can retrieve the file associated with a specific file hash.